 We used Lutradur 130gsm to make these crowns – it is much stronger than paper or card, yet wonderfully flexible.
 Transfer paints were used to colour the Lutradur (although acrylic paints would have worked equally well).
 We chose Golden Yellow for the basic crown and Scarlet and Vivid Blue for the large decorative spots.
 Using the same basic template as above, we made a second crown, but this time used Wine Red transfer paint and added some little diamond shapes of white and purple.
 Again, the same template, but with a mix of spots and diamonds as decorations, plus […]

-This week (bearing in mind it’s Mother’s Day next Sunday) we’ve been making beads, by rolling up strips of transfer painted Zeelon Medium . . .
+This week (bearing in mind it’s Mothers’ Day on Sunday) we’ve been making beads, by rolling up strips of transfer painted Zeelon Medium . . .
 We made a large selection of plain coloured straight beads (approximately 3cms wide), with a view to cutting them up into smaller beads to suit a particular design or colour way.
-To make bevelled beads, we cut 10 to 12 long thin triangles out of a sheet of A4 Zeelon Medium, which we had previously coloured using lemon and wine red transfer paint.We then applied some clear drying Tacky Glue all the way […]
+To make bevelled beads (shown above) we cut 10 to 12 long thin triangles out of a sheet of A4 Zeelon Medium, which we had previously coloured using lemon transfer paint, before adding wine red spots for decoration.We then applied some clear drying Tacky Glue all the way […]